mbilalzafar/fair-classification/README.md

 w_f_cons, p_f_cons, acc_f_cons  = train_test_classifier()
 ```

-Notice that setting {"s1":0} means that the classifier should achieve 0 covariance between the sensitive feature (s1) value and distance to the decision boundary.
-A 0 covariance would mean no correlation between the classifier decisions and the sensitive feature value.
+Notice that setting _{"s1":0}_ means that the classifier should achieve 0 covariance between the sensitive feature (s1) value and distance to the decision boundary.
+A 0 covariance would mean no correlation between the two variables.

 The results for the fair classifier look like this: